googlefonts/googlefonts.github.io/gf-guide/metrics.md

 In addition to the above metrics, CJK fonts are now required to include a `BASE` table (https://learn.microsoft.com/en-us/typography/opentype/spec/baselinetags) to ensure broad compatibility.

-For a standard square emBox font (1000 units / 1000UPM), such as [Iansui](https://github.com/ButTaiwan/iansui), the following BASE table is added to the `.fea` file.
+For a standard square em-box font (1000 units / 1000UPM), such as [Iansui](https://github.com/ButTaiwan/iansui), the following BASE table is added to the `.fea` file.
 ```
 table BASE {
   HorizAxis.BaseTagList                 icfb  icft  ideo   romn;